Welcome to 306 (Runcorn) Squadron RAFAC

 I’m Flight Lieutenant John “JT” Williams, and I am the Officer Commanding 306 Runcorn Squadron RAF Air Cadets.
 I’ve been involved with All Things Air Cadet since November 1988, but as each member of staff will be called upon to give a separate potted biography, I’ll say no more about myself at this stage.
 Suffice to say I’ve been an officer at 306 since July 1995, with a four-year break to command 316 Leigh Sqn from February 2010 to November 2014.

-306 Squadron is based at the former TA Barracks at Crown Gate in Runcorn.
+306 Squadron is a Runcorn Cadet unit, it is based at the former TA Barracks at Crown Gate in Runcorn.
 This is a superb, modern building, only completed in 1994, and offering a wide range of advantages for the Cadet organisations.

 306 Sqn was formed by Royal Decree in February 1941.
 The scroll for its establishment hangs proudly in my office, as does the photograph of that very first Parade.